Jeadie/Jeadie.github.io/reading.md

  - The Consolations of Philosophy by Alain de Botton
  - Nobody Leaves: Impressions of Poland by Ryszard Kapuscinski
  - So Good They Can't Ignore You by Cal Newport
+ - Lolita by Vladimir Nabokov
+ - Fathers and Sons by Ivan Turgenev

 ### In 2020:
  - Infinite Jest by David Foster Wallace